alorenz465446/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
 Prepare management for the “silver tsunami” as many current employees reach retirement age.
 I will create a relational database for employee inofmration with an entity relational diagram.
-Making my queries meet with the deliverables reuirements wanted by manegement.
+Making my queries meet with the deliverables wanted by manegement.
 ### Delivering:
 * The Number of Retiring Employees by Title
 * The Employees Eligible for the Mentorship Program